IreneSophia/EMBA_FAB/README.md

 Data is shared in one RData `FAB_data.RData` file which can be read into R. This file contains the following data frames:

-`df.fab`
+`df.fab` and `df.exp`

 * subID : anonymised participant ID
-* diagnosis: diagnostic status of this participant, either ADHD, ASD or COMP (comparison group, no psychiatric diagnoses)
+* diagnosis: diagnostic status of this participant, either ADHD, ASD, ADHD+ASD or COMP (comparison group, no psychiatric diagnoses)
 * trl : trial number (1 to 432)
 * stm : number of the face and object pictures shown in this trial
 * rt  : reaction time with which the participant logged their answer (left or right)